qrvey/partner-portal/docs/admin/admin-managing-users.md

 Admin users are defined using AWS IAM.
 To provide access to the Administrator Portal, you’ll have to create a new User in the AWS IAM service.
 Here are the steps:

 ### Step 1: Login to AWS Console#
-Log into the <a href="https://aws.amazon.com/" target="_blank"> AWS Console using an account that has permissions to create new IAM users.
+Log into the <a href="https://aws.amazon.com/" target="_blank"/> AWS Console using an account that has permissions to create new IAM users.

 ### Step 2: Navigate to AWS IAM service page#
 Once you locate the <a href="https://console.aws.amazon.com/iam/home?#/home" target="_blank">AWS IAM</a> service page, click on Users sub-menu option in the left menu.